Finding the right B2B marketing agency is a lot like trying to find a new employee – except that this employee is actually an entire team.

 The differentiation here from an agency retainer is that the agreement between the business and agency entails work to be dedicated to a specific project under a general time frame.
 Agency projects are usually a bigger scope.

-– Off-site embedded staff:
+– Off-site dedicated staff:

 In this situation, the business is asking for dedicated staff that works solely for the client, but is physically on location at the agency.
 Here, the business is taking an agency worker to add to their team rather than asking for a certain number of dedicated hours.